elemprod/lptask/docs/task_state.md

 The following list describes reasoning for the access control restrictions for each state.

 * SCHED_TASK_UNINIT:
-    * A task must be initialized prior to use.
-Only the config function is available in this state.
+    * A task must be initialized with `sched_task_config()` function prior to use.
     * Any other function calls on uninitialized tasks will fail.

 * SCHED_TASK_STOPPED:
     * No access protection is required while the task is stopped.
-    * The task data can only be updated in this state.
+    * This is the only state during which the task data can  be updated.
+This protects against task data from modification from within an ISR while the task's handler is executing.

 * SCHED_TASK_ACTIVE:
+    * Although it would technically be possible to update a task configuration with the `sched_task_config()` function in the SCHED_TASK_ACTIVE state, it was decided to explicitly disallow it.
+Doing so simplifies the configuration rule to a task must be stopped or uninitialized before its configuration can be modified.
     * Calls to the interval set function, on a currently active task, stop the task prior to updating it.
     * Starting a task that's already in the SCHED_TASK_ACTIVE state updates the task's start time but have no other effect since the task is already active.